The following projects were kicked off or completed during the 2020 calendar year.

 Other Projects: Family Restroom

 - Replaced the sink.
 The prior sink prematurely cracked and failed due to trapped water in the drain.
 Going forward, additional measures will be taken to ensure the sink is drained.

 - Replaced the drywall ceiling in the “changing room” portion of the family restroom.
-The existing ceiling was sagging about 2 inches prior to replacement.
-As of August, some trim work and finish is still needed.
+The existing ceiling was sagging about 2 inches before replacement.
+As of August, some trim work and finish are still needed.